 It can also prevent injuries, like cuts, that debris in the floodwater can cause.

-There you have it, the key steps to take in the event that you find yourself exclaiming “my house has flooded!”
+There you have it, the key steps to take if you find yourself exclaiming, “My house has flooded!”

 The most important thing is to get all the members of your household away from the floodwater.